OpenEvalProject/evals/manuscripts/elife-40487/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/40487/elife-40487-fig2-v1.jpg)

-**Figure 2.:** AstA circadian pacemaker neurons are labeled by AstA reporters (65D05-Gal4 and AstA) and anti-AstA.LexA(A) Whole-mount of a brain expressing UAS-mCD8::GFP under the control of the 65D05-Gal4.
+**Figure 2.:** (A) Whole-mount of a brain expressing UAS-mCD8::GFP under the control of the 65D05-Gal4.
 Green, anti-GFP; blue: anti-nc82 (a pan-neuronal marker labeling active zones).
 The dashed box indicates the region shown at higher magnification in B. The scale bar represents 40 µm.
 (B) Zoomed-in view of boxed region in A. The arrow and arrowhead indicate SLPAstA and LPNAstA neurons, respectively.
 The scale bar represents 20 µm.
-(C) Immunostaining of a brain whole-mount (AstA >LexAmCD8::GFP) with anti-GFP (green) and anti-nc82 (magenta) The scale bar represents 40 µm.
+(C) Immunostaining of a brain whole-mount (AstALexA >mCD8::GFP) with anti-GFP (green) and anti-nc82 (magenta) The scale bar represents 40 µm.
 The inset at the right bottom corner shows the three LPNAstA neurons.
 (D—L) Immunostaining of LPNAstA neurons in brain whole-mounts from 65D05-Gal4 > mCD8::GFP flies.
 (D—F) Co-staining with anti-GFP (green) and anti-Tim (magenta).
 The scale bar represents 10 µm.
 (G—I) Co-staining with anti-GFP (green) and anti-Per (magenta).
 The scale bar represents 10 µm.
 (J—K) Co-staining with anti-GFP (green) and anti-AstA (red), the scale bar represents 10 µm.

 We tested whether LPNAstA are the key AstALexA-positive neurons required for promoting sleep by using tetanus toxin to inhibit neurotransmission from LPNAstA neurons while activating the remaining AstALexA neurons.
 To do so, we took advantage of the observation that the only neurons labeled by both the 65D05-Gal4 and AstALexA reporters are LPNAstA neurons.
 Therefore, we introduced the 65D05-Gal4 and UAS-tetanus toxin (TNT) (Sweeney et al., 1995) into the AstALexA/+ > CsChrimson background.
 We treated these animals with red lights and found that the sleep-promoting effect induced in AstALexA/+ > CsChrimson flies was abolished (Figure 1K and L).
 Based on this evidence we conclude that LPNAstA neurons are sleep-promoting circadian pacemaker neurons.